Democrats announce formal impeachment inquiry into Donald Trump | DW | 24.09.2019

 Earlier Tuesday, the Republican-controlled Senate approved a nonbinding resolution calling on the Trump administration to provide the House and Senate intelligence committees a copy of a whistleblower complaint.

-Trump on Tuesday admitted he had ttemporarily froze nearly $400 million (€363 million) in US aid to Ukraine, but denied he did so to pressure Zelenskiy to initiate an investigation that would damage Biden.
+Trump on Tuesday admitted he had temporarily frozen nearly $400 million (€363 million) in US aid to Ukraine, but denied he did so to pressure Zelenskiy to initiate an investigation that would damage Biden.
 The aid money was released last week.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.